Dan Goldman: Federal prosecutor and legal analyst

-After graduating from law school, Goldman clerked for Charles Breyer of the United States District Court for the Northern District of California and Robert D. Sack of the United States Court of Appeals for the Second Circuit.
+After graduating from law school, Goldman clerked for Charles Breyer of the U.S. District Court for the Northern District of California and Robert D. Sack of the U.S. Court of Appeals for the Second Circuit.
 From 2007 to 2017, Goldman was an Assistant United States Attorney in the Southern District of New York under Preet Bharara.
 He prosecuted Russian organized crime, Genovese crime family mobsters, including Fotios Geas, who murdered Whitey Bulger while in prison, and a variety of white-collar crime and securities fraud.
 In 2017, Goldman was the lead prosecutor of Billy Walters, a sports bettor who was convicted for insider trading.
 After leaving the Southern District, Goldman became a legal analyst for NBC News and MSNBC and a fellow at the Brennan Center for Justice in New York.

-Goldman was hired as Senior Advisor and Director of Investigations for the House Intelligence Committee in February 2019 and later became lead counsel for the first impeachment inquiry against Donald Trump.
+Goldman was hired as Senior Advisor and Director of Investigations for the House Intelligence Committee in February 2019 and later became the lead counsel for the first impeachment inquiry against Donald Trump.
 He questioned witnesses on behalf of the majority during the House Intelligence Committee's public hearings.
 On December 9, 2019, he provided testimony at the public hearing of the House Judiciary Committee.

 On November 16, 2021, Goldman announced his candidacy for the Democratic nomination for attorney general of New York in the 2022 election.
 When incumbent Letitia James ended her campaign for governor in December and opted to run for reelection, Goldman withdrew and endorsed James.